Madivoli/Superstore-Performance-Customer-and-Product-Analysis/README.md

 - There is **a weak negative relationship between profit and is_loss** (r = -0.234539).
 As profit decreases, the likelihood of a loss tends to increase.

 ---
-**Is there a relationship between discount levels and profit margin?
+3.**Is there a relationship between discount levels and profit margin?
 At what discount level do products typically become unprofitable?**

 <img width="975" height="156" alt="image" src="https://github.com/user-attachments/assets/ee1cb8c9-f70a-4bb5-8c57-ee2739e70126" />